Grounded GUI Understanding for Vision-Based Spatial Intelligent Agent: Exemplified by Extended Reality Apps: Dataset Construction

 \subsection{Annotation of \ivos in GUI Images}

-In this step, the annotators identify \ivos in GUI images and label their locations with bounding boxes as well as their semantics within the context.
-As discussed in~\cref{sec:introduction}, the interactability and semantics of GUI elements heavily depend on the diverse contexts of VR apps, making it challenging to categorize all GUI elements with a finite set of predefined categories.
+The annotators then identify \ivos in GUI images and label their locations with bounding boxes as well as their semantics within the context.
+As discussed in~\cref{sec:introduction}, the interactability and semantics of GUI elements heavily depend on the diverse contexts of XR apps, making it challenging to categorize all GUI elements with a finite set of predefined categories.

 To address this challenge, we ask the annotators to create categories.
-Specifically, they are instructed to classify \ivos with appropriate granularity based on their experience, to better describe the semantics of \ivos in concrete contexts.
-For example, in the VR game, \textit{VR The Diner Duo}~\cite{website:steam-game-diner}, fish is only one kind of ingredient to make burgers, as shown in \ref{fig:fish-in-diner}.
+Specifically, the annotators are instructed to classify \ivos with appropriate granularity based on their experience to better describe the semantics of \ivos in concrete contexts.
+For example, in the XR game, \textit{VR The Diner Duo}~\cite{website:steam-game-diner}, fish is only one kind of ingredient to make burgers, as shown in \ref{fig:fish-in-diner}.
 Different individuals of fish are semantically the same in this game.
 Therefore, a coarse-grained \textit{fish} category is adequate to describe it.
 However, in the game \textit{Munch VR}~\cite{website:steam-game-munch}, players need to control a fish to eat other smaller fish while avoiding hunted by larger fish, as shown in \ref{fig:fish-in-munch}.
 In this scenario, fish individuals diverge semantically according to size and appearance, necessitating the introduction of more fine-grained categories such as \textit{large fish} and \textit{small fish} to capture their semantic distinctions.